 - both of your parents are deceased; or

 - you are a ward of the court

 If any of these situations apply to you, please contact our office to discuss your individual circumstances.
-You will need to request the application for independent student consideration.

 Loss of Parental Income